Ilona Kerekes

-Kerekesné Sólyom Ilona (born 25 October 1926) is a Hungarian former international table tennis player.
+Kerekes Ilona (born Sólyom; 25 October 1926 – 20 October 2023) was a Hungarian international table tennis player.

 Table tennis career

 Kerekes won two medals in the World Table Tennis Championships and three medals in the Table Tennis European Championships.

 Kerekes won two silver medals in 1950 and 1954 in the Corbillon Cup (women's team event).

 Kerekes was also the runner-up in the European Championship final losing to Éva Kóczián in the final.

+Death

+Kerekes died in 20 October 2023.